jeremywinters/arbol/README.md

 The strip will be configured to have 100 lamps on pin 1 when the arduino starts up.

-Then, for every frame, the value of each lamp will be calculated.
-The only input to the system is the number `1.0`.
+After setup, for every frame, the value of each lamp will be calculated.
+The only input to the strip in our program is the number `1.0`.
 If a single number is provided as a constant value, it will apply to all three of the RGB channels.
 In this case we're saying that the RGB value of every lamp should be set to `1.0` which translates to full brightness.

 NOTE: Powering pixel strands is a deeper topic.
 I bring it up here for safety consideration because turning on 100 lamps to full brightness requires a fair amount of power.
 Be sure to consider your maximum power draw.
 Look to the Adafruit site for more information: [https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels]()